samriddhiiiiii/Out-Pass-application/README.md

 Details Included: Applicant’s information, reason for leaving, date and time of exit and return.
 Approval: Usually requires a signature or digital approval from an authorized person (e.g., teacher, manager).
 Usage: Helps maintain security and track individuals leaving temporarily.
+ Brief of an Out Pass Application:
+Purpose: To formally request permission to leave the campus or office for a specific time.
+Details Included: Applicant’s information, reason for leaving, date and time of exit and return.
+Approval: Usually requires a signature or digital approval from an authorized person (e.g., teacher, manager).
+Usage: Helps maintain security and track individuals leaving temporarily.